krishaamer/green-filter-research/research/literature/fintech.md

 |                                      |     |     |
 |                                      |     |     |

-#### *Design Implications:* {#design-implications}

--   ESG alone is not a sufficient metric to prove sustainability of a company and needs to be accompanied by other metrics.

 #### Realtime ESG {#realtime-esg}

 There’s a growing number of companies helping businesses to measure CO2e emissions in their product lifecycle.